Collision vs. Comprehensive Car Insurance

 The key difference between collision versus comprehensive coverage is the driver's control over the car accident.

-- Comprehensive coverage generally falls under "acts of God or nature," which are typically out of your control when driving.
-These can include such events as a spooked deer, a heavy hailstorm or a carjacking.
+- Comprehensive coverage generally falls under "acts of God or nature," which are typically out of your control.
+These can include scenarios such as a spooked deer, a heavy hailstorm or a carjacking.

-- A heavy tree branch fell on your car, or
+- A heavy tree branch falls on your car, or

-- You swerved to avoid a falling tree branch and wound up crashing into a tree.
+- You swerve to avoid a falling tree branch and wind up crashing into a tree.

-In the first event, you had no control over when or why a tree branch would fall on your car.
-This kind of accident would get reimbursed under your comprehensive policy.
-In the second situation, you were driving the car and swerved into the tree, which makes it a collision.
-Therefore, collision insurance pays for the damages.
+In the first event, you had no control over the tree branch falling on your car.
+This kind of accident would get reimbursed under your comprehensive coverage.
+In the second situation, you were driving the car and swerved into the tree, which makes it a collision, which means collision insurance pays for the damages.

 Do you need collision and comprehensive insurance?

-Collision and comprehensive insurance ensure you won't be on the hook for any costly car damage in a crash or other incident, so we generally recommend that most drivers have both.
+Collision and comprehensive insurance ensure you won't be on the hook for any costly car damage in a crash or other incident, so it's usually a good idea to have both.

-If you have a lease or loan on your car, you may be required to have collision and comprehensive insurance.
-Your lender wants to protect their investment and ensure there are sufficient funds to allow the driver to repair the vehicle if it's damaged.
+If you have a lease or loan on your car, you'll likely be required to have collision and comprehensive insurance.
+Your lender wants to protect their investment and make sure you have enough money to repair the vehicle if it's damaged.

 What if I only get comprehensive insurance?

-There is a case to be made for getting just comprehensive and not collision insurance, even if your car is not valuable.
-Comprehensive covers you for a lot more perils than collision coverage does — including theft.
+Sometimes it makes sense to get just comprehensive and not collision insurance, even if your car is not valuable.
+Comprehensive covers you for a lot more things than collision coverage does, including theft.

-Regardless of what your car is worth, having it stolen is a major inconvenience, especially if you depend on it to get to work every day.
-Even if your car is worth only $2,000 at the time of the theft, and your insurer gives you $1,500, that sum would go a long way toward buying a new vehicle.
+No matter what your car is worth, having it stolen is a major inconvenience, especially if you depend on it to get to work every day.
+Even if your car isn't worth much, the money from an insurance payout can help you replace it.

-As we discuss in more detail below, comprehensive insurance is generally quoted at no more than $200 per year, so a $1,500 reimbursement would make the coverage valuable.
+Comprehensive insurance is generally quoted at no more than $200 per year, so it's often a good value even for older cars.

 However, only 3% of drivers who have comprehensive insurance make a claim in a given year, so keep that in mind when deciding whether or not to add that coverage to your policy.

-How much do collision and comprehensive coverage cost?
+How much does collision and comprehensive coverage cost?

 Across 10 of the most popular vehicles in America, collision coverage costs $1,969 per year and comprehensive coverage costs $164 for new vehicles.